Advertisement

 • Book your flight so that you arrive at night.
 This helps your body adjust to the changes in time zones.

 • Avoid in-flight alcohol.
-Airline cabins are extremely dry, making the body feel dry and dehydrated, worsening jet lag.
-Alcohol adds to your body's dehydration.
+Airline cabins are extremely dry, making the body feel dehydrated, which can worsen jet lag.
+Alcohol adds to your body’s dehydration.
 It is better to drink fruit juices and water frequently.

 • Avoid caffeine on the flight (it can cause dehydration and add to feelings of anxiety).